xtayaitak/YoloMarkHelper/README.md

 ## Check You Marked Dataset

-**Before Check You Must Put Names(classes.txt) to Image folder**
+**You have to Put object.names to Image folder First **

-Helper.exe CheckMark2 YourImgPath Name.
+Helper.exe CheckMark2 Your absolute ImgPath Name.

 for example:Helper.exe CheckMark2 E:\data\ poisson